Compost: What can go in it? Tips for first-class compost with soilkind

 • Soft shells: Eggshells and shrimp shells are soft enough to be fully processed.
 They contain valuable minerals that enrich your compost and therefore the soil.

-Even though soilkind can process many kitchen scraps, there are some foods that you should avoid to ensure the quality of your compost.
+Even though soilkind can process a lot of kitchen waste, there are some foods that you should avoid to ensure the quality of your compost.
 These include:

 • Fruit pits and bones: Large fruit pits and bones can block the grinder in the first chamber and damage the appliance.
 They are difficult to decompose and should therefore not be composted.